 Our analysis shows strong correlation between the data-only share of a country's SIM base and the average data usage.
 Latvia, Bahrain and Finland are the data-only powerhouses of the world.
-In all but one reported market (Norway), data-only's share of total traffic grew - a trend that started in 2019, before Corona.
+In all but four reported markets, data-only's share of total traffic grew - a trend that started in 2019, before Corona.
 We attribute this to FWA.